effessdev/smart-led/README.md

 ## The MCU I Used

-The following information were read using the `esptool.py` command.
+The following information were obtained using the `esptool.py` command.

 ```
 Chip type:          ESP32-D0WD-V3 (revision v3.1)